Contacts

 - Pelicans: Present year-round below the dam but can be found in high numbers around the lake from late summer through early spring.

 Management efforts focus on producing native wildlife foods.
 Prescribed burns are conducted when conditions permit.
-Supplemental forage is provided through management of farming leases and food plot plantings.
-Wetland development units are managed to provide additional waterfowl habitat and hunting opportunity.
+Supplemental forage is provided through the management of farming leases and food plot plantings.
+Wetland development units are managed to provide additional waterfowl habitat and hunting opportunities.

-Abundant fishing opportunities exist on Keystone Lake; the rivers and their tributaries.
-Blue catfish, channel catfish, sand bass, and crappie are the species most sought by WMA anglers.
-There are fair to good fishing opportunities for largemouth bass, flathead catfish and striped bass on the main body of the lake.
+Abundant fishing opportunities exist on Keystone Lake, the rivers, and their tributaries.
+Blue catfish, channel catfish, sand bass, and crappie are the species most sought after by WMA anglers.
+There are fair to good fishing opportunities for largemouth bass, flathead catfish, and striped bass on the main body of the lake.

 That portion of the Arkansas Arm of the Keystone WMA that was previously the Waterfowl Refuge is open to restricted hunting.
 Lands in Osage County and the Arkansas River are restricted to archery and shotgun with pellets only.
 Lands in Pawnee County are restricted to archery only.
 The western boundary of these restricted hunting areas is a northern extension of Swan Drive in the city of Cleveland; the southern boundary is the old railroad trestle.